 I will be doing more of this type of quilting in the future!

 My Primitive Garden is still in the making - six years later.
 I am working on the last large border but at least got the center put together.
 Don't you love these tiny stars??
 They finish at 2" square but I decided they would be worth it in the sashing.

-This is the center of Primitive Garden by Lisa Bongean.
+This is the center of my Primitive Garden quilt, the pattern is by Lisa Bongean.

 China Shop is now hanging in the stairwell so I can view it every day as I come up to sew!